baigelbytes1/baigelbytes/content/quotes.md

 &nbsp;

 > **"Success is not final; failure is not fatal: It is the courage to continue that counts."** - Winston S. Churchill

+&nbsp;

+> **”It is the mark of an educated mind to be able entertain a thought without accepting it.”** - Aristotle

+&nbsp;